Skip to main content

 3 mentions Positive Neutral Negative

-The humor in the game is noted for its unintentional comedic elements, particularly in the low player count and the amusing voice communication system that creates funny combinations of phrases.
-Players find the situation surrounding the game's community edition re-release to be ironically humorous, reflecting on its decline in popularity.
+The humor in the game is noted for its unintentional comedic elements, particularly in the voice communication system, where the combination of phrases creates amusing moments.
+However, the overall situation surrounding the game's player count and server issues adds a layer of irony, contributing to its humor.

 • “The voice system to communicate is so funny when they combine several phrases close together.”